brycecounts/BioBERTHybridLoss/README.md

 Biomedical event classification is a difficult challenge due to class imbalance and semantic overlap between event types.
 This project introduces a hybrid loss function that combines focal loss with Sinkhorn divergence to fine-tune a BioBERT-based  classification of biomedical events.
 In particular, we focus specifically on three biological processes: phosphorylation, inhibition and activation.
 We demonstrate the usefulness of this method using the BioNLP GENIA dataset.
+Our model architecture is built on a BioBERT base, and we fine-tune only the last two layers of BioBERT.

 <p align="center">